 If you would like to have an informal discussion before making a complaint please contact the ACP office on 020 7922 7751 or email@example.com.
 The office will ensure that you are contacted by either the Director of Professional Standards or the Chair of the Ethical Practice Group to discuss your concerns.

-Formal complaints should be made in writing to the Director of Professional Standards via firstname.lastname@example.org or Association of Child Psychotherapists, CAN Mezzanine, 32-36 Loman Street, London, SE1 0EH.
+Formal complaints should be made in writing to the ACP via firstname.lastname@example.org or posted to Association of Child Psychotherapists, CAN Borough, 7-14 Great Dover Street, London SE1 4YR.

 If age, language or a disability within the meaning of the Equality Act 2010 would cause difficulties or prevent you from submitting the complaint in writing, please contact the ACP office 020 7922 7751.

-When the ACP receives your complaint you will receive an acknowledgement within five working days.
+When the ACP receives your complaint you will receive an acknowledgement within five working days together with a copy of the ACP Privacy Notice.

 Your complaint will be managed by the Chair of the Ethical Practice Group following the ACP Disciplinary Procedures.
 Further information about the Ethical Practice Group can be found in Functions and Job Descriptions for the Ethical Practice Group.